-Neanderthals lived from over 200,000 to about 30,000 years ago and evolved in Europe and Asia while modern humans (Homo sapiens) were evolving in Africa.
+Neanderthals began to evolve about 400,000 years ago, and survived in Europe and Asia until around 35,000 years ago.
+Meanwhile modern humans (Homo sapiens) were evolving in Africa.

 If you have a webcam, you can also watch an augmented reality Neanderthal walking around your room.

 Illustration of a Neanderthal woman. © John Sibbick / Natural History Museum

 Hundreds of Neanderthal fossils have been found since the first identified in 1856 in the Neander Valley, Germany, allowing us to build up an almost complete picture of a typical Neanderthal body.

 They had large brains and short, stocky physiques suited to living in cold environments.
 Their big nose was also adapted to warming and humidifying the air.

 Neanderthals were skilled hunter-gatherers, made and used flint and stone tools, built shelters and controlled fire.
 They were highly carnivorous but they also ate other foods, although only limited evidence of plant foods survives in the archaeological record.
 In Mediterranean regions the Neanderthals exploited marine resources such as shellfish and seals, but their use of aquatic foods was certainly more limited than that of modern humans.